 Though the name was not clearly stated, some blogs the decoded rumour suggesting that it was Fort and that sources at her workplace had suggested that she had gone on leave to hide the pregnancy.

 While the TV newscaster may be popular among news-watchers, not much is known about Fort beyond the name and face on TV.

 YEN.com.gh has put together facts about Fort that will make you know her beyond the TV screens.

-Christened Natalie Ofosua Twum, she decided to use the name Fort which was a nickname given her in as her showbiz name.
+Christened Natalie Ofosua Twum, she decided to use the name Fort which was a nickname given her by her mother as her showbiz name.